 While these are some strategic reasons for clinical trials to maintain an aura of SCE, there are some functional reasons too.

-The team and human mindset working out of such should however, give way to an integrated approach in deploying SCEs.
+The mindset of such teams should, however, be to welcome an integrated approach in deploying SCEs.
 SCE combined with an integrated technology solution that processes data through a singular analytical framework can build a foundation for future clinical research.

 At MaxisIT, we clearly understand strategic priorities within clinical R&D, and we can resonate that well with our similar experiences of implementing solutions for improving Clinical Development Portfolio via an integrated platform-based approach; which delivers timely access to study specific as well as standardized and aggregated clinical data, allows efficient data quality management, clinical reviews, and statistical computing.